-Renting a Scooter or Motorcycle in Greece — Licence Requirements
+Renting a Scooter or Motorcycle in Greece — License Requirements

-Renting a Scooter or Motorcycle in Greece — Licence Requirements
+Renting a Scooter or Motorcycle in Greece — License Requirements

-Greek law is strict: you must hold the correct motorcycle category printed on your licence card.
-Domestic shortcuts from other countries (e.g. “B licence may ride 125cc”) do not apply in Greece.
+Greek law is strict: you must hold the correct motorcycle category printed on your license card.
+Domestic shortcuts from other countries (e.g. “B license may ride 125cc”) do not apply in Greece.
 Below is everything you need to know, what we accept at pickup, and what happens if documents are invalid.

 Summary (2-minute read): 125cc = A1 (or A2/A).
 Above 125cc = A2/A. B (car) alone never authorises motorcycles in Greece.
-Many non-EU visitors also need an IDP alongside their national licence; some countries have exceptions (see §3).
-Paper “test pass”, temporary licences, photos or scans are not valid.
+Many non-EU visitors also need an IDP alongside their national licenses some countries have exceptions (see §3).
+Paper “test pass”, temporary licenses, photos or scans are not valid.

-1) Which licence category you need in Greece
+1) Which license category you need in Greece

 - AM — moped (≈50cc class)